tkorchagin/GoogleSheetAsJSON/README.md

 - Copy the entire script from the `script.js` file in this GitHub repository.
 - Paste the copied script into the Apps Script editor.

-### Step 4: Save and Name Your Project
+### Step 4: Add the Custom Menu to Your Sheet

+To add the custom menu to your Google Sheet, simply save your script and then reload the page with your Google Sheet:

+1. **Save the Script:**
-- Click on **File** > **Save**, or click the disk icon to save your script.
+   - After pasting the script into the Apps Script editor, click on **File** > **Save**, or click the disk icon to save your script.
    - Give your project a name when prompted.

-### Step 5: Add the Custom Menu to Your Sheet
+2. **Reload Your Google Sheet:**

-- Run the `onOpen` function once manually to create the custom menu in your Google Sheet:
+   - Close the Apps Script editor and go back to your Google Sheet tab.
-  - Click on the function dropdown menu next to the bug icon and select `onOpen`.
-  - Click the play icon (▶️) to run the function.
-- You might be prompted to authorize the script to access your Google Sheets data.
-Follow the prompts to grant the necessary permissions.

-### Step 6: Use the Script
+   - Reload the page with your Google Sheet (you can press `Ctrl + R` on Windows or `Cmd + R` on Mac, or simply click the reload button in your browser).

+3. **Access the Custom Menu:**
-- Return to your Google Sheet, and you should see a new menu item titled "Custom Menu" at the end of the standard menu.
+   - After the page reloads, you should see a new menu item titled "Custom Menu" at the end of the standard menu bar in your Google Sheet.
+This indicates that the script has been successfully added and is ready to use.

+### Step 5: Use the Script

-- Click on "Custom Menu" and select "Show Sheet as JSON" to run the script.
+- To convert your sheet's data to JSON format, click on "Custom Menu" and select "Show Sheet as JSON".
 - The script will process the sheet's data and display the JSON in an alert dialog or log it if the data is too large.

+By following these revised instructions, you eliminate the need to manually run the `onOpen` function from the script editor, making the process more straightforward for users.
+The custom menu will automatically appear in the Google Sheets UI after the page is reloaded.

 ## Important Notes